OpenPneu/OpenPnu/README.md

-Welcome to OpenPnu page, this project is designed by // OpenPnu is going to be update soon
+Welcome to OpenPneu page, this project is designed by // OpenPneu is going to be update soon